 The Halmos College of Natural Sciences and Oceanography is one of the 17 colleges and schools of Nova Southeastern University and is one of its four local campuses.They are training the future for careers in critical subjects that impact the Ocean's Ecology, advancing Health and Life Science research, and restoring and sustaining life underseas.

-It is designated as the Guy Harvey Oceanographic Center (GHOC) building.
-It is environmentally friendly and state of the art with 86,000 square feet of usable space.
-The building is silver LEED certified.
+It is designated as the Guy Harvey Oceanographic Center (GHOC) building, which is silver LEED certified.
+The building is environmentally friendly and state of the art with 86,000 square feet of usable space.
 The activities in this research building are multi-disciplinary to address national and international priorities in coral reef research in five thematic areas:

 geospatial analysis and mapping;